College & Career Planning

-Ms. Cummings, your awesome college and career counselor, hosts her annual Junior Meetings in February each year.
-These meetings are an opportunity for juniors and their parents to meet with the counselor in small groups to talk about post-high school planning and senior-year planning.
-We give students a folder of information so they can start getting organized around their goals and be prepared for whatever plan they are looking to pursue.
-Every student is required to attend the meeting, but for parents it is optional.
-Meeting topics consist of getting started on researching options, how applications work, ICS letter of recommendation process, thinking about senior year, etc.
+Junior Meetings take place in January each year.
+These meetings are an opportunity for 11th grade students and their parents/guardians to meet in small groups with their high school counselor to learn about post-high school planning and senior-year planning.
+Students receive a folder of information to help them get organized around their goals and be prepared for whatever plan they are looking to pursue.
+Every student is required to attend the meeting.
+Meeting topics include, college and career researching, college application overview, the ICS letter of recommendation process, planning for senior year, and more.

-During the Fall and early-Winter, Ms. Cummings hosts her senior office hours.
-These are specific times available for seniors to drop-in and ask questions, get help with essays or applications, work on scholarships, etc. Students do not need to make an appointment for SOHO.
-Times vary from year to year and student will be notified at their senior August meetings of the schedule for the current times and days.
+During the fall and early-winter, our high school counselor hosts SOHO, Senior Office Hours Only.
+SOHO hours are drop-in times available for seniors to stop by and ask questions, get help with essays or applications, work on scholarships, etc. Students do not need to make an appointment for SOHO.
+Times vary year-to-year and the schedule will be shared with students in late-August/early-September.

 Financial Aid Presentation